Is your entity prepared for the first reporting period for the Modern Slavery Act due by the end of this year?

 - Develop a monitoring system to assess the effectiveness of the systems.

-If you need assistance to ensure your entity is compliant for the first reporting period of the Modern Slavery Act, contact the authors, Ashley Davison and Mark Griffiths or your local Partner.
+If you need assistance to ensure your entity is compliant for the first reporting period of the Modern Slavery Act, contact the authors, Mark Griffiths and Quin Rijnders, or your local Partner.